YubiKey 5 CSPN Series Specifics

 For instance, it is not possible to now change the static password settings without providing the access code.

-The screenshot below is an example of how to use the YkMan command line for changing the settings of a protected static password.
+The screenshot below shows an example of how to use the ykman command line for changing the settings of a protected static password.
 The first attempt fails because no --access-code

 is provided, but the second attempt succeeds when the flag --access-code